4pplet/cyber60/README.md

 # cyber60

-Repo for experimental keyboard PCB's using nRF52840, the cyber.
+A DIY-friendly 60% using nRF52840 and ZMK: the cyber.

 ## Status:
 CAUSION, project is being tested and only an early rough ZMK-implementation is done (not in main repo, check my fork)